 9. Nonstick pans

-There are a host of variables about nonstick pans, but many agree that scratches may allow dangerous toxins to escape into your food.
+Many experts agree that scratches in nonstick pans may allow dangerous toxins from the coating to escape into your food.
 Don’t take chances.
 Toss out your scratched pots and pans.

 10. Range hood filters

 You may not even know that your range hood has a filter if yours doesn’t have a filter replacement indicator.
 You should change the filters every few months, so they don’t fill your home’s air with grease and toxins.

 Although there’s no set time for when you should replace a filter, a general rule of thumb is at least once a year — more frequently if you cook a lot.

 You should wash kitchen towels every day or every other day and replace them once a year.
 Not only do they become stained and faded, but over time they also become homes for germs and bacteria.